-The data suggest that high daily intake of curcuminoids can reduce serum levels of atherogenic lipid indices, including non-HDL-C and Lp(a), thereby contributing to a reduced risk of cardiovascular events.
+The data suggest that high daily intake of curcuminoids can reduce atherogenic lipid indices, including non-HDL-C and Lp(a), thereby contributing to a reduced risk of cardiovascular events.

 "Niacin is one of the only natural agents that can significantly reduce liporotein(a); however, it is not effective for everyone," he added.

 Participants in the Panahi trial did not report any severe side effects during the 12-week period, indicating the safety of the curcuminoids supplement.
 In contrast, statin drugs, the most widely used conventional dyslipidemia treatment, are associated with numerous uncomfortable and even dangerous adverse effects, ranging from muscle pain and damage to digestive problems, mental fuzziness and, in some cases, liver damage.

 This is by no means the first study pointing to curcumin and its derivatives as potentially safe and effective natural solutions for the related problems of diabetes and CVD.

 A 2015 study of 60 diabetic patients on metformin showed that adding a turmeric supplement (2 g per day) to the drug regimen could markedly improve fasting glucose levels.
 In this 4-week trial, researchers found that when compared to those on metformin alone, the people taking turmeric along with the drug showed significantly decreased fasting glucose (95 ± 11.4 mg/dl, p<0.001) levels, as well as reduced HbA1c levels (7.4 ± 0.9 %, p<0.05).